Navfalbek/Navfalbek/README.md

 - 👀 I’m interested in AI 🤖 and Space Exploration 🛰
 - 👨‍🎓 Currently studying at INHA University in Tashkent
-- 🌱 I’m currently learning Machine Learning, Deep Learning
+- 🌱 I’m currently learning Machine Learning and Deep Learning
 - 📫 How to reach me:
    - Email: navfalbek.uz@gmail.com
    - LinkedIn: https://www.linkedin.com/in/navfalbek-makhfuzullaev-738933224